-Whether you are taking a short relaxing break, or enjoying your annual holiday — a warm welcome from Rona and Steve to St Monans in Fife.
+Whether you are taking a short relaxing break, or enjoying your annual holiday — a warm welcome to St Monans in Fife.

 The Fifie is situated just a 100 yards from the picturesque harbour of St Monans, and only a 20 min drive from St Andrews, and a few steps from the Fife Coastal Path.

 An immaculately presented traditional ground floor appartment in a Grade C listed building with red pan-tiled roof and thick stone walls.
 The accommodation is all on one level making it ideal

 for guests with restricted mobility.
 A food welcome pack is provided to get your holiday started, which includes a bottle of wine, milk, bread coffee and tea bags etc. There is even a welcome pack